 Longer hoses will absorb a lot of pressure as water is able to seep out of a lot more surface area.
 Shorter hoses frequently have to have pressure regulators installed to limit the amount of pressure inside the hoses.
 Alternatively many people will simply open the spigot part way to a soaker hose so as to not send too much water into it.

-There are of course more reasons for hoses watering at an uneven rate so let’s get to that next.
+There are of course more reasons for hoses watering at an uneven rate, quality of the hose comes into play here, so let’s get to that next.

 Other Reasons Why a Soaker Hose May Not Water Enough